-The Directive requires Member States to establish river basin districts and for each of these a river basin management plan.
-The Directive envisages a cyclical process where River Basin Management Plans are prepared, implemented and reviewed every six years.
+The directive requires Member States to establish river basin districts and for each of these to have a River Basin Management Plan.
+The directive envisages a cyclical process where River Basin Management Plans are prepared, implemented and reviewed every six years.
 There are four distinct elements to the river basin planning cycle:

 - Characterisation and assessment of impacts on river basin districts;

 - The design and implementation of a programme of measures needed to achieve them.